 4. Is sick or temporarily disabled because of pregnancy;

-5. Has been a victim of domestic violence, sexual assault, or stalking;
+5. Is a victim of domestic violence, sexual assault, stalking, or a hate crime;

 6. Is suffering from or has a relative or household member suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition;

-7. Is a current member of the uniformed services or is a veteran as defined under RCW 41.04.005, and is attending medical appointments or treatments for a service connected injury or disability; or
+7. Is a current member of the uniformed services or is a veteran as defined under RCW 41.04.005, and is attending medical appointments or treatments for a service connected injury or disability;

-8. Is a spouse of a current member of the uniformed services or a veteran as defined under RCW 41.04.005, who is attending medical appointments or treatments for a service connected injury or disability and requires assistance while attending appointment or treatment.
+8. Is a spouse of a current member of the uniformed services or a veteran as defined under RCW 41.04.005, who is attending medical appointments or treatments for a service connected injury or disability and requires assistance while attending appointment or treatment; or

+9. Is legally authorized to work in the United States and is absent from work due to the involvement of the employee or employee’s relative or household member in an immigration enforcement action.

 The Employer’s shared leave program is administered by the Associate Vice President for Human Resource Services or their designee.